-(1) The table above only reflects employees who have self-reported as male or female and as such does not reconcile to our total of 4,436 full-time employees.

-(2) The methodology utilized to populate the table above changed from the prior year.
-Specifically, while in 2021 we presented the total percentage of female and male full-time employees by region, as a percentage of total global full-time employees, who self-reported.
+- (1) The table above only reflects employees who have self-reported as male or female and as such does not reconcile to our total of 4,436 full-time employees. - The methodology utilized to populate the table above changed from the prior year.
+Specifically, while in 2021 we presented the total percentage of female and male full-time employees by region who self-reported, in the above table we present the total percentage of female and male full-time employees by region, as a percentage of total global full-time employees, who self-reported.